Fleckism/SecurityPlus/SecurityPlus/10C SIEM  security information and event management.md

 ### Network Monitors

 As distinct from **network traffic monitoring**,(**not the same thing**) a **network monitor** collects data about **network appliances**, such as switches, access points, routers, firewalls, and servers.
 This is used to monitor load status for CPU/memory, state tables, disk capacity, fan speeds/temperature, network link utilization/error statistics, and so on.
-Another important function is a heartbeat message to indicate availability.
+Another important function is a heartbeat message to indicate [[Availability]].
 This data might be collected using the Simple Network Management Protocol ([[SNMP]]) or a proprietary management system.
-As well as supporting availability, network monitoring might reveal unusual conditions that could point to some kind of attack.
+As well as supporting [[Availability]], network monitoring might reveal unusual conditions that could point to some kind of attack.

 ### Logs

 Logs are one of the most valuable sources of security information.
-A system log can be used to diagnose availability issues.
+A system log can be used to diagnose [[Availability]] issues.
 A security log can record both authorized and unauthorized uses of a resource or privilege.
 Logs function both as an audit trail of actions and (if monitored regularly) provide a warning of intrusion attempts.
 Log review is a critical part of security assurance.
 Only referring to the logs following a major incident is missing the opportunity to identify threats and vulnerabilities early and to respond proactively.

 Logs typically associate an action with a particular user.
 This is one of the reasons that it is critical that users not share logon details.
 If a user account is compromised, there is no means of tying events in the log to the actual attacker.
 # SECURITY INFORMATION AND EVENT MANAGEMENT